 Previously Keely was employed as a Research Economist at the Australian Bureau of Agricultural and Resource Economics and Sciences (ABARES), Australia's national agency for agricultural research, commodity forecasts and farm business surveys.
 Here she researched and analysed agricultural issues to support evidence-based policy making by the Australian Government.
 Prior to moving to the United Kingdom, Keely worked in the Australian Government Department of Agriculture on a large and fundamental piece of legislation for the Australian Government - the new biosecurity (quarantine) legislation.
 Aside from protection of human health, the main objective of this legislation is to protect agricultural businesses from invasive and exotic pests and diseases.

-Keely is currently the module convener for the first module Integrated Agri-Food Marketing (D212A3), the second year module Agricultural and Food Marketing (D224A1) and the third year modules… read more
+Keely is the module convenor for the second year module Applied Marketing: Agriculture and Food and the final year module Management Consultancy.
+She is also co-convenor for the first year module… read more

 2014.
 Biosecurity Legislation: Regulation impact statement Australian Government Department of Agriculture.